Sun: Heliosphere

 The heliosphere is defined as the region of space where the solar wind dominates over the interstellar medium.
 Turbulence and dynamic forces in the heliosphere cannot affect the shape of the solar corona within, because the information can only travel at the speed of Alfvén waves.
-The solar wind travels outward continuously through the heliosphere, forming the solar magnetic field into a spiral shape, until it impacts the heliopause more than 50 AU from the Sun.
+The solar wind travels outward continuously through the heliosphere, forming the solar magnetic field into a spiral shape, until it impacts the heliopause more than 50 au from the Sun.
 In December 2004, the Voyager 1 probe passed through a shock front that is thought to be part of the heliopause.
-In late 2012, Voyager 1 recorded a marked increase in cosmic ray collisions and a sharp drop in lower energy particles from the solar wind, which suggested that the probe had passed through the heliopause and entered the interstellar medium, and indeed did so on 25 August 2012, at approximately 122 astronomical units (18 Tm) from the Sun.
+In late 2012, Voyager 1 recorded a marked increase in cosmic ray collisions and a sharp drop in lower energy particles from the solar wind, which suggested that the probe had passed through the heliopause and entered the interstellar medium, and indeed did so on 25 August 2012, at approximately 122 au from the Sun.
 The heliosphere has a heliotail which stretches out behind it due to the Sun's peculiar motion through the galaxy.